-Pancakes became popular as they contain all of the ingredients that would spoil, but also they could be altered easily to accommodate for extra or missing ingredients and are quick to make.
+Pancakes became popular as they contain all of the ingredients that would spoil, but also they could be altered easily to accommodate for extra or missing ingredients and were quick to make.

 Many of our Halloween traditions such as dressing up and pumpkin lights come from this Irish Celtic festival.
-During the festival of Samhain people would disguise themselves with animals to protect them from any evil spirits.
-They would also light fires to guide the good spirits during the Samhain.
+During the festival of Samhain people would disguise themselves with animals to protect themselves from any evil spirits.
+They would also light fires to guide good spirits during Samhain.
 People would carve out scary faces on turnips and leave it their doors to ward of evil spirits.

-Traditional Halloween customs in Ireland include – children disguised in many different costumes going from door to door in hopes of getting treats.
+Traditional Halloween customs in Ireland include – children disguised in costumes going from door to trick-or-treating.

 St. Brigid’s Day Traditions